GirivardhanNalluri/Major-Project/README.md

+Here is your project README with the **publication paper included as a proper clickable redirect link**, formatted cleanly in Markdown.
+You can copy-paste this directly into your GitHub README.md.

+---

-# 🌍 Real-Time Earthquake Detection and Intensity Forecasting System
+## 🌍 Real-Time Earthquake Detection and Intensity Forecasting System

-This is the official repository for our B.Tech Major Project developed by Batch-08.
-The system leverages IoT technology and machine learning models to detect seismic activity in real time and predict earthquake intensity.
-It combines hardware (Arduino + sensors) and software (Python + LSTM) to provide an early warning interface.
+This is the official repository for our **B.Tech Major Project (Batch-08)**.
+The system leverages IoT technology and machine learning models to detect seismic activity in real time and forecast earthquake intensity using LSTM deep learning models.

+---

 ## 📌 Project Features

-- 🔧 **IoT-based real-time data collection** using an Arduino and accelerometer.
+* 🔧 **IoT-based real-time seismic data collection** using Arduino + ADXL335 accelerometer
-- 📈 **Machine Learning prediction** using LSTM for forecasting seismic intensity.
+* 📈 **Machine Learning (LSTM)** model for intensity prediction
-- 🌐 **Web-based dashboard** for monitoring alerts, graphs, and reports.
+* 🌐 **Web dashboard** for visualization and alerts
-- 🔔 **Alert system** via email/SMS when abnormal activity is detected.
+* 🔔 **Email/SMS alert system** for abnormal readings
-- 📊 Visual insights from model performance graphs and historical data.
+* 📊 **Data visualization**, model performance graphs & history

+---

 ## 🗂️ Project Structure